shirano2/unit-4-game/README.md

-# unit-4-game
+# unit-4-game (StarWarsRpgGame)

 ##This game is simple.
-Just press the jewels until your score meets target score.
+Just press your character, and choose your enemy character.

-##Each of jewels has different values, and if you click it, then your score is increased by value of jewel which you clicked.

-##If your score is larger than target score, then you lose.
+##And press attack button.
+If enemy's HP is 0, you win. but your character's HP is 0, you lose.

 ##This is made by Minseok Choi (https://github.com/shirano2).